UNIVERSAL HEALTH CARE FOR ALL AMERICANS

 The United States can have the world’s best health care system, or we can have one built on private for-profit insurance companies -- but not both.
 We now have a patchwork of over 1,300 health insurance companies each with its own rules and procedures.
 They waste enormous amounts of money just competing with each other, paying executive bonuses, advertising and of course taking a profit out of every premium dollar.
 Medicare, a public single payer system, does none of these.

-Private Insurance - No Basis for a New System
+Private Insurance - No Basis for a Health System

 Health insurance profits come from two sources: collecting more in premiums than are paid in benefits and speculating in the stock market.
 Neither of these inspires confidence as the foundation of a universal health care system.
 We have seen it over and over -- if we don’t get sick the insurance companies keep our premiums; if we do get sick they keep them anyway and make us fight to get our medical bills paid.
 Health care providers then hold us individually responsible for what the insurance won’t cover.